nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Really, you're the best you're you're the best target, man.
 I'm sorry.
 No. I'm the only one in the room.
 I know.

 I'm the only one who's had had a turn.
 Well, I guess Right.
-Alwar did, but I wasn't moving up there.
+Alwor did, but I wasn't moving up there.
 Oh, I like that idea, Not so much.
 Right.

 He's going to twin feint, which will put you off guard.
 He's going to attack with both of his daggers and miss with both of them even though you're off guard.
 Wow.
 Good job.
 Very sad.

 That's impressive.
 And he's stuck at that point.
 He was really hoping for some for some awesome awesome half orc steak on his table, but It's not looking so good.
 That's not that's not going to be around.
-We got Sameer.
+We got Simear.

 You were up.
-Sameer, come on in, brother.
+Simear, come on in, brother.
 It seems like I probably ought to.
 Test out those hit points.
 Right?

 Yeah.
 See how how many true.
 You did get four more.
 I know.
 Yeah.